 For this, the artist used Jesmonite products, known for their strength, lightness and above all their ability to create with extreme precision.

 We are more than happy to have had the honour of being behind the scenes of this beautiful project and to have accompanied Pierre Larauza, a talented artist!

-If you want to see it on real,
+If you wish to see it with your own eyes

 don’t hesitate to go to Brussels.
 You can even try your hand at long jumping thanks to the presence of a real vault and a 40-metre long runway.